ionStici/frontend/3-js/intro/js-overview.md

 - **High-Level**

-  Every program that runs on a computers needs some hardware resources to do its work, such as memory and the CPU.
+  Every program that runs on a computer needs some hardware resources to do its work, such as memory and the CPU.

   There are low-level languages, such as C, where you have to manually manage these resources, for example asking the computer for memory to create a new variable.